Ben Stevenson

 Current projects

-Here are outlines of some current research projects I am working on, listed roughly in order along a continuum from statistics research to ecology research.
+Here are outlines of some current research projects I am working on.

 Goodness-of-fit, with applications to capture-recapture